MarcoJanse/Get-IntuneAssignments/README.md

 - ProfileType: Type of configuration (e.g., Device Configuration, Compliance Policy)
 - IncludedGroups: Groups included in the assignment (with filter information if applicable)
 - ExcludedGroups: Groups excluded from the assignment

+## Authentication Methods

+Supported authentication methods:

+- **Interactive** (default): Prompts for user login interactively.
+- **Certificate**: Uses a certificate in the local certificate store, specified by thumbprint.
+Only the `-CertificateThumbprint` parameter is supported. `-CertificatePath` is not supported.
+- **ClientSecret**: Uses a client secret via a PSCredential object.
+- **UserManagedIdentity**: Uses a user-assigned managed identity.
+- **SystemManagedIdentity**: Uses a system-assigned managed identity.

+**Note:** For certificate authentication, the certificate must be installed in the local certificate store and accessible by thumbprint.
+The script does not support loading certificates from file paths.

 ## Contributing